Site icon Regpack

 Starting with an outline helps you create the course more efficiently.

-As for students, having a clear syllabus is a roadmap, helping them understand the end goal and the skills they’ll develop on the journey.
+As for the student population, having a clear syllabus is a roadmap, helping them understand the end goal and the skills they’ll develop on the journey.

 10 Tips for Structuring Great Online Courses (+ Bonus Tip)